GangstersPairOfDice/bufu-coin/README.md

 BUFU Coin is the next hottest cryptocurrency in town!

-BUFU Coin does not guarentee anything, and if at any point we make a lot of money, we will steal it from you!
+BUFU Coin does not guarantee anything, and if at any point we make a lot of money, we will steal it from you!

 You heard it here first!